djruess/dev-setup/README.md

     ```
     git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting
     ```
-1. Add (activate) the plugin in the .zshrc file, and **REMEMBER - This must be the last plugin listed!**
+1. Add the plugin to the plugin list in the .zshrc file, and **REMEMBER - This must be the last plugin listed!**
     ```
     zsh-syntax-highlighting
     ```
-1. Restart iTerm
+1. Restart iTerm.
+Type `src` and hit enter.
 ---
 ### Install zsh-autosuggestions
 1. Clone the repository
     ```
     git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions
     ```
-1. Add (activate) the plugin in the .zshrc file
+1. Add the plugin to the plugin list in the .zshrc file
     ```
     zsh-autosuggestions
     ```
+1. 1.
+Restart iTerm.
+Type `src` and hit enter.
+---
+### Install zsh-nvm
+1. Clone the repository
+    ```
+    git clone https://github.com/lukechilds/zsh-nvm ~/.oh-my-zsh/custom/plugins/zsh-nvm
+    ```
+1. Add the plugin to the plugin list in the .zshrc file
+    ```
+    zsh-nvm
+    ```
+1. Restart iTerm.
+Type `src` and hit enter.
 ---
 ### Karabiner Elements
 1. Install Karabiner Elements so you can switch the Caps-Lock key and Escape Key on your keyboard.